Skip to Content

 Where do I apply for food stamps in Arkansas?

-Applications for SNAP and TEA can be done online via ACCESS Arkansas or in person at the local DHS county office .
+Applications for SNAP can be done online via ACCESS Arkansas or in person at the local DHS county office .
 Either way, applicants are required to complete an interview for their eligibility determination.

 If you need help finding a food pantry and/or hot meal near you, go to Arkansas Foodbank and click on “I Need Food” to find a pantry nearest to you.